top of page

 likhâ (Tagalog):

-Elaine Elizabeth Sta-Iglesia is a Doctor of Acupuncture and Chinese Medicine.
-She is a California board-certified licensed acupuncturist and herbalist.
-She received both her Masters and Doctorate degrees from the American College of Traditional Chinese Medicine in San Francisco.
-Prior to studying TCM, Elaine earned a Bachelors in Animal Science/Pre-Veterinary Medicine from UC Davis and spent 10 years working with domestic and companion animals.
+Elaine Elizabeth Sta-Iglesia is a Doctor of Acupuncture and Chinese Medicine and a California board-certified license acupuncturist and herbalist.
+She earned both her Master's and Doctorate degrees from the American College of Traditional Chinese Medicine in San Francisco.
+Before studying TCM, Elaine received a Bachelor's degree in Animal Science/Pre-Veterinary Medicine and spend ten years working with domestic and companion animals.

-Elaine is a San Francisco native and a first generation Filipino American.
-She decided to follow her maternal grandmother Leonida's footsteps, who was a manghihilot, an indigenous healer from the Philippines.
-Growing up, she witnessed her grandmother's healing hands which inspired her to continue the tradition of her lineage and join the healing arts.
+Elaine is a San Francisco native and a first generation Filipino American who chose to follow in the footsteps of her maternal grandmother Leonida, a manghihilot-an indigenous healer from the Philippines.
+Growing up, Elaine witnessed the power of her grandmother's healing hands, an experience that deeply inspired her to carry forward her ancestral lineage and dedicate her life to the healing arts.

 "The healer you have been looking for is your own courage to know and love yourself completely"